Engineering Career Options

-Though a large number of students appear for different engineering exams like JEE Main (previously AIEEE), JEE Advanced (previously IIT-JEE), BITSAT and VITEEE, but not many are aware about the various career options that engineering as a profession offers.
+Though a large number of students appear for different engineering exams like JEE Main (previously AIEEE), JEE Advanced (previously IIT-JEE), BITSAT, SRMJEE, VITEEE, but not many are aware about the various career options that engineering as a profession offers.
 The basic engineering disciplines include Mechanical, Chemical, Civil, Electrical and Aerospace engineering.

 With the development of technology new engineering disciplines like biotechnology, computer, automobile engineering and genetic engineering have gained immense popularity among students.
 Here is a compilation of the wide array of career options that the field of engineering has to offer:

 - Irrespective of trends in the markets, engineers are always in demand especially those in electrical, civil, mechanical and computer

 - Growth opportunities as India is an open economy with multinationals opening their offices in India

 - Indian engineers are good in their logical and mathematical skills.
 Their demand is always high in the US and other foreign countries

 - Demanding career as one might have to stay for long hours in the office till they fix the problem.